 Every PC we put into a school in Africa is wiped, repaired and loaded with offline educational resources in the UK.
 This work is done by our fantastic team of dedicated volunteers in Edinburgh.

-We have been working with local volunteers since 2014 and in the last year, we have had 37 local people fully complete one of our courses in IT maintenance and repair.
+We have been working with local volunteers since 2014 and have dozens of local people complete our courses in IT maintenance and repair each year through over 10,000 hours of training activities each year.
 We have an ongoing relationship with the Department for Work and Pensions who recommend us to interested candidates, enabling us to support our local community through training and the provision of employable skills.
 Through this experience, we’ve built our understanding of what our volunteers need and have continuously improved our training to reflect this and provide as much local benefit as possible.
+Typically, our trainees find out about us at the JobCentre Plus and come from a range of backgrounds.
+In the last few years these have included; the long-term unemployed, vulnerable adults, those experiencing homelessness, individuals who have suffered serious illness, refugees and asylum seekers, those who have a mental or physical disability and military veterans.
+Our training is not entirely IT focused and includes softer skills such as communication, building professional networks, teamwork, problem solving, the ability to work under pressure and time management.
+All of this skill building comes together to increase our UK trainees employability that was recently exemplified by one of our trainees.

-Our volunteers and trainees are made up of individuals from a wide range of backgrounds and we make sure that everyone is welcome.
-We’ve worked with everyone from refugees to the long-term unemployed, retired persons, to students looking for work experience.
+Our volunteering programme has been designed to make sure that everyone is welcome.
+On average we have over 100 individual volunteers each year with a vast range of skill sets.
+These volunteers include a wide representation from people working at renowned companies in Edinburgh’s thriving tech industry as well as retired persons or students looking for work experience.
 We treat each trainee as an individual, and we tailor our approach to their technical ability and confidence level.
-We deliver as much training as is needed to get our volunteers up to a level where they can work on the donated IT equipment without supervision and we encourage trainees to work together to solve problems, learning from each other and, in doing so, aim to build a sense of community.
-In the last year, we have had over 100 individual volunteers, 11 of whom volunteer with us at least once or twice a week, with the remainder working with us on either a monthly basis or whenever we hold shipping days (usually quarterly).
+We deliver as much training as is needed to get our volunteers up to a level where they can work on the donated IT equipment without supervision and we encourage trainees to work together to solve problems, learning from each other helping to build our local tech community.

-If you’d like to find out how to get involved with our work in the UK visit our volunteer page.
+If you’d like to find out how to get involved with our work in the UK volunteer page.